Fairness Evaluation and Inference Level Mitigation in LLMs: Methodology

-where max-pooling captures the strongest bias-triggering evidence in the input. \paragraph{Instance aggregation.} Tasks contain multiple instances $D = \{(x_j,y_j)\}_{j=1}^{N}$.
+\textbf{Instance aggregation:} Tasks contain multiple instances $D = \{(x_j,y_j)\}_{j=1}^{N}$.
 We weight instances by a confusion score $\alpha(\iota, x_j)$, scaled by the dialogue-conditioned importance from $m_{\text{local}}$ and $m_{\text{carry}}$, such that persistent carry-over activations are not diluted.
-The aggregated score is
+The aggregated score with normalized weights are: